Sabyrtooth: Members

 Abi Mae was born in Oxford, England.
 She was the lead singer and bassist of all-girl punk band, Jade Banger.
 She is a proficient bass, guitar and piano player.
 Her musical arrangement, "Special Guest", is featured in the film The Hammer, based on the life of UFC champion Matt Hamill.
 Abi Mae has previously collaborated with She & Him, Band of Horses, Rusty Anderson, Abe Laboriel, Jr., the Foo Fighters and Kris Kristofferson.

 Coleman "Coley" Carnegie was born in Pittsburgh, Pennsylvania, United States.
 He has a background in visual arts, namely painting, photography and graphic design.
 Carnegie was mentored by blues legend Duke Robillard from the age of 16.
 In the decade prior to forming Sabyrtooth, Carnegie worked as a producer, sound engineer for Alan Parsons and guitarist for Shooter Jennings & the 357's.
-He briefly worked at Centerstaging, but quit on his first day after putting a Sabyrtooth-branded lighter in Paul McCartney's guitar case and facing reprimand.
 Carnegie has toured with many bands including Jennings, Charlie Daniels Band, Kings X, Tony Hussle/Floetry and Marsha Ambrosius on Floetry's North American VH1 tour.
 In collaboration with Scott Storch, Carnegie was a session musician (credited as "Coley Read" on guitar) on Paris Hilton's album Paris.
 He cites Led Zeppelin/Rolling Stones producer Andy Johns and Alan Parsons as close friends and mentors.

 As an actor and a musician Coley Carnegie has appeared on a number of television programs, including;